 Within the course of the Research Partnership, and after Investigators have begun work on their project, donors will receive summaries of the scientist’s annual progress, as well as an Investigator’s final report.
 When possible, Brain & Behavior Research Foundation will request copies of the publications generated by the scientist throughout the term of the Research Partnership.

 Brain & Behavior Research Foundation encourages interaction between the Research Partner and the scientist via email, telephone, letter or personal visit.
 Scientists are also encouraged to communicate with their Research Partner as it is hoped this initial contact will result in on-going communication for years to come.

 Individuals, families, foundations and corporations may all fund Research Partnerships.
 Our staff will work with the donor or group of donors to select researchers based on specified interests.

 Changes from the scientists’ host institutions, along with the sensitivity and immediacy of research, may affect the Investigator’s participation in the Research Partners Program.
-And while these factors operate outside the scope of a NARSAD Grant, Brain & Behavior Research Foundation will try its best to ensure that the needs of the donor are always met.
-Any changes or adjustments to the NARSAD grant award will be shared with the donor.
-They can include, but are not limited to:
+And while these factors operate outside the scope of a grant, Brain & Behavior Research Foundation will try its best to ensure that the needs of the donor are always met.
+Any changes or adjustments to the grant award will be shared with the donor.
+They may include, but are not limited to:

 - Scientists changing their research focus or relinquishing their grants.
 Research Partner project schedules – from start dates to end dates – are subject to change based on the above.